 Previously a separate city but now part of the ever-expanding sprawl of Medellin, Envigado is our top recommendation for where to stay in Medellin for families.

 Medellin is a large city.
 While its backpacking popularity is on the rise, there are still parts of the city that are best avoided by outsiders.
-Make sure that you thoroughly do your research before booking a place to stay in Medellin as some neighbourhoods can be pretty sketchy, if not outright dangerous.
+Make sure that you thoroughly do your research before booking a place to stay in Medellin as some neighborhoods can be pretty sketchy, if not outright dangerous.

 That doesn’t mean that the whole city is a no-go area, though; far from it.
 It just means that caution needs to be exercised more here than perhaps in other global cities.